 Pencil, Line, Square, Filled Square, Circle, Filled Circle, Flood Fill, Select, Cut, Copy, Paste, Flip, Rotate, Stretch, Skew, Invert Colors, Grey Scale, Adjust RGB, Cycle Colors, RGB Explode, RGB Condense, Slice, Stitch, and Alpha Channels with an Alpha Paint Mode.

-It also comes equiped with a window scan function, including Peter Meijers Image to Sound algorithm.
-It also supports loading multiple images and animation playback.
+It comes equiped with a window scan function, including Peter Meijers Image to Sound algorithm, as well as animation playback.
 Compatible formats include PNG, BMP, JPG, and GIF.

 Version 1.1 now includes Braille Display support.